Shit Norwegians Say #2

 I don't just mean bad, I mean really bad.
 After a day of basically just falling over over hard-packed snow, I managed to reach the stage where I could propel myself forward along flat ground.
 The next day I managed to move uphill.
 But downhill?
 Back to falling over I'm afraid.

 For a 32 year-old trying to ski for the first time, the falling-on-the-floor thing is a bit different.
-It's a bigger, harder, thud.
+It's a much bigger, much harder thud, and it hurts like hell!
 Getting up is an achievement in itself, let alone carrying on.

 Are Norwegians REALLY born with skis on their feet?